Andre-LA/Ink/README.md

 It works as follows:

-For each function executed in ink (via doComponentsFunction ("function_name")), the functions of the same name of the components are executed (it only executes the components that contain a function with this name).
+For each function executed in ink (via :call ("function_name") function), the functions of the same name of the components are executed (it only executes the components that contain a function with this name).

 For each function performed on a component, the entities that contain that component (that is, a key with the name of the component file) are taken as parameters.